wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 ![figure]({{"/assests/flow-field-post/between-region-los-2.jpg" | absolute_url}})

 This means that every tile in *both* of these regions has a direct line of sight to *any other tile* in these regions.
-Witch means we can construct a steering force between any tile in these regions.
+Witch means we can construct a steering force between any tile in these two regions.

 Now what is the significance of these navigation regions?
 In the context of flow fields, we can say “what is true for one tile in this region is true for all tiles in this region”.
 Thus, we need only one steering force vector